kotva006/interview_questions_js/README.md

 - Game Of Life - Implement the logic to game of life
 - Instument - Make an insturment board with individual state
+- Notes List - Hacker Rank Note List managing the state on a list

 ## Getting Started